38 of The Catchiest Startup Statistics for 2023

 11. 82% of successful business owners say they have the right level of experience and qualifications.

-The most successful entrepreneurs tend to have a good level of self-confidence.
-Startup statistics for entrepreneurs confirm it: 82% of them say that their level of qualifications and skills are sufficient to run a business, even if they lack a steady cash flow at the beginning.
+The most successful entrepreneurs have a good level of self-confidence.
+Startup statistics for entrepreneurs confirm it: 82% say that their qualifications and skills are sufficient to run a business, even if they initially lack a steady cash flow.

-If you’re wondering who Bytedance is, they created TikTok’, the short video app as well as news aggregator service Toutiao.
-Technology startup statistics for venture capital firms indicate they are valued at $75 billion - one of the highest-rated startups around the world.
+Bytedance developed TikTok and the news aggregator service Toutiao.
+Technology startup statistics for venture capital firms indicate Bytedance has a value of $75 billion - one of the highest-rated startups around the world.

 Startup Funding Statistics